stevenMouret/web-accessibility-guidelines/_doc/accessibility/images/text-in-image.md

 * when the fonts used are not complex fonts,
 * when the image does not play on a distortion of the font,
-* or when the font is not a font that would be difficult to reproduce.
+* or when the font is not difficult to reproduce.

-In all other cases, the texts must be made in HTML and CSS, in order to allow users who need to adapt their readability (enlargement of characters, modification of colours, fonts...).
+In all other cases, the texts must be made in HTML and CSS, to allow users who need to adapt their readability (enlargement of characters, modification of colours, fonts...).

-It is also possible to keep the text images and provide the user with a replacement mechanism that allows him, with a button for example, to replace all the text images with stylish texts.
+It is also possible to keep the text images and provide the user a replacement mechanism that allows him, with a button for example, to replace all the text images with styled texts.